By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 Alternative 1 (current choice):

-can have a unique ModuleCode
+Each Task can have a unique ModuleCode tag,

-it belongs to.
+which uniquely identifies the Module it belongs to.
 This is an aggregation relationship,

 which is weaker than composition in our second alternative.

-Cons: It requires that the ModuleCode
+Cons: It requires that the ModuleCode must uniquely identify the Module, which requires

-more time to implement from the Module
+more time to implement from the Module side.
+The association between Module and Task

 is weak.